Tipoca/repr/README.md

 **about symbols**

 Symbols are gropued and assigned primarily by positive/negative distinciton.
-They are corresponding to whether computation exits or rather continues.
+They are corresponding to whether computation exits or rather continues; though concatenation `&` has conjunction semantics, computation doesn't complete/exit at not satisfying one criterion (backtracking).
+Though RegexSet has disjunction semantics, computation doesn't complete/exit at satisfying one criterion to compute which regex has match.

 | | additive | multiplicative | exponential |
 | - | - | - | - |